sprblm/dots-patterns/patterns/age-indicator.md

+## Why Choose Age Indicator?

+- Age indicator shows you information about network participants without taking up too much space.
+- It comes in handy when distinguishing a viral thread in a yet-to-be federated part of the network.

 ## The Design Problem

 In a local-first world, peers may or may not be connected to the network at all times, and information left by the users could be out-of-date.
 When and how is